Cold Rust Bluing Methods

 Q. I have tried rust bluing using the two-acid / Iron Filings

-[linked by editor to product info at Amazon] method for quite some time, but I always get various shades of gray or even a black, but there is no sign of a blue color.
+[paid link to product info at Amazon] method for quite some time, but I always get various shades of gray or even a black, but there is no sign of a blue color.
 I have seen rust blues on older guns and always there is some blue in the color.
 How do I get that?

 hobbyist - Chattanooga, Tennessee